PDAF/PDAF/README.md

 Bannister, Q. J. Royal Meteorol.
 Soc., 143 (2017) 607-633, doi:10.1002/qj.2982.

-PDAF is written in Fortran (using Fortran 2003).
+PDAF is written in, mainly, Fortran 2003.
 The compilation and execution has been tested on the different systems ranging from notebook computers to supercomputers, e.g.:
 - Linux
 - MacOS
 - Cray CLE
-- NEC Super-UX
+- NEC Aurora
 - Microsoft Windows 10 with Cygwin